 "Well," she began carefully.
 "I was curious as to why you are showing such blatant dislike for me before I even opened my mouth.
-I can understand now, sir, as I have proven to be rather, as you say cheeky.
-But it goes two ways now as well.
-I have lost all respect for you by your repeated use of inquiring advanced materials in an attempt to make me look like an incompetent moronic makes you appear as some sort of petty bully, you see.
-But back to my original curious question… why me?"
+I can understand now, sir, as I have proven to be rather, as you say, cheeky.
+But, it goes two ways now as well.
+I have lost all respect for you by your repeated use of inquiring advanced materials in an attempt to make me look like an incompetent moronic idiot makes you appear as some sort of petty bully, you see.
+But, back to my original curious question… why me?"

 He did not answer.
 With the most flushed and hateful glare he gave, his voice dropped to a dangerous whisper.
 "Detention with me, Potter, tonight!"

 She shrugged.
 At least she didn't lose any more points.

 Detention was uneventful as he just made her scrub cauldrons with her bare hands and no magic.
 Really, she had worse punishments at the Dursleys.
 When that was done, she only had Astrology and Charms and then she could focus on her… business.